minimill/project-template/README.md

 ### `gulp serve`

 Runs `gulp watch` in the background, and serves the `dist` directory at `localhost:3000` with automatic reloading using [Browsersync][browsersync].

-### `gulp deploy`

-For use by the Minimill team only.
-Deploys to `work.minimill.co/TITLE/`, but won't do so without proper authentication.

 ## Structure